ParraChristian/ParraChristian.github.io/WIG.md

 # WIG Concept for Titan Exploration

 ## Project Overview
-This project explored the feasibility of using the Wing In Ground effect of fced wing aircraft for planetary exploration on Titan.
+This project explored the feasibility of using the Wing In Ground effect of a fixed wing aircraft for planetary exploration on Titan.
 The fixed-wing concept was developed through aerodynamic, structural, propulsion, and stability analyses, ensuring both performance and mission viability.
 With defined requirements of a 450 kg dry mass and a >10 km range, the design achieved an estimated 41 km flight capability.
 The vehicle concept also incorporated a robust scientific payload, including a mass spectrometer, gamma-ray and neutron spectrometer, geophysics and meteorology